johnnysan922/amazon-clone/README.md

 - Learned about BEM format. (capitalized files are components)
 - How to efficiently inspect elements to debug and test how different properties would look
 - How to impelement user login/authorization using Firebase
-- How to deploy my project online for others to interact with it!
+- How to deploy my project to Firebase for others to interact with it!

 # Getting Started with Create React App